TheOtherOtherOperation/vdbsetup/README.md

 - `dedupratio`
 Specify the deduplication ratio.
 - `dedupunit`
 Specify the deduplication unit size.
 This value is unchecked.
-Please see the VDbench documentation for proper formatting.
+Please see the Vdbench documentation for proper formatting.
 - `compratio`
 Specify the compression ratio.

 **Storage Definitions (SDs)**
 - `luns` (list)
 Specify the logical volumes (LUNs) to be used in the test as a comma-separated list.
 All LUNs will be used for all workloads.
-Variable names may be provided (e.g. $LUN1,$LUN2) and specified at runtime when calling VDbench.
+Variable names may be provided (e.g. $LUN1,$LUN2) and specified at runtime when calling Vdbench.
 - `openflags` (list)
 Optional.
 Adds additional flags when opening the LUNs.
 The flag "o_direct" is provided by default and cannot be removed, as physical device identifiers may not be accessed under Linux without it.

 **Workload Definitions (WDs)**
 - `wdcount`
 The number of non-hotspot workloads to generate.
-VDbench will automatically split any skew not assigned to hotspots among all remaining workloads.
+Vdbench will automatically split any skew not assigned to hotspots among all remaining workloads.
 - `xfersize`
 The block size to use for IOs.
 Also affects hotspots.
 - `seekpct`